tmmcguire/discovery/src/15-led-compass/README.md

 I16x3 { x: 324, y: 20, z: -10 }
 ```

-Now rotate the board 180 degrees.
-What X, Y and Z values do you see this time?
+Now rotate the board 180 degrees while keeping it parallel to the ground.
+What X, Y and Z values do

-Finally, rotate the board 90 degrees clockwise.
-The `East` LED should be
-pointing north this time.
-What X, Y and Z values do you see this time?
+you see this time?

+Can you rotate the board to make the value of Y zero *and* the value of X negative?
+With this
+orientation the North LED should point north.